Fox Hanford Theatre

 3 people favorited this theater

 Even in Hanford, front page coverage of the December 1929 Grand Opening of the Fox Theatre dominated the Christmas holiday news.
-Built by William Fox of Fox Theaters in 1929, and one of 800 across the United States, the Hanford Fox Theatre is designed as an Atmospheric theater.
-This type of theater, as opposed to the ornate or Art Deco style, is designed to create the illusion of being located in a romantic far-off place.
+Built by William Fox of Fox Theatres in 1929, and one of 800 across the United States, the Hanford Fox Theatre is designed as an Atmospheric theatre.
+This type of theatre, as opposed to the ornate or Art Deco style, is designed to create the illusion of being located in a romantic far-off place.
 The locale is a Spanish courtyard, complete with twinkling stars and crescent moon in a dark night sky.
 There are tile covered buildings with lighted windows, balconies and turrets, silhouetted and backlighted by the glow of a village beyond.
 In the shadows rise mountains covered with cypress and palm trees.
 Greco-Roman columns support the proscenium.
 Further back are Mediteranian and Spanish Renaissance influences, but the over all decor is Mission Revival.
 Very eclectic, yet appropriate.

-Each theater was required to have a fire-proof screen to separate backstage from the audience.
+Each theatre was required to have a fire-proof screen to separate backstage from the audience.
 The architects designed them to be painted with a large mural incorporating the theme of the auditorium.
 The Hanford Theatre’s screen depicts a Spanish village with church bell tower, cypress trees, and terra cotta roofed buildings.
 It is a magnificent oil painting filling the entire stage opening.

 The designers of the early theatres included a full stage, dressing rooms, fly and orchestra pit in their plans, because vaudeville was still very much in vogue and movies had not dominated the entertainment scene.
 Traveling troupes crisss-crossed the United States exhibiting their acts for an entertainment starved nation.
 Then, the genius of the motion picture pioneers developed a frame-lined celluloid film and put pictures into motion.
 William Fox himself, viewed the moving picture flicks as a passing fad.
 But the public’s interest was caught and their fascination grew.
 Vaudeville soon shared the stage with the movie screen.
 Acts such as Laurel and Hardy bowed to curtain calls as they visited the theaters during a premiere of their latest film.
 A new industry developed rapidly, as people swarmed into the theatres.

 The orchestra pits were used to provide space for full orchestras, and later it housed a pipe organ console.
-The Hanford Fox had these facilities and pipe organ music was a normal form of music appreciation for the audience to enjoy during silent films or intermission music.
+The Hanford Fox Theatre had these facilities and pipe organ music was a normal form of music appreciation for the audience to enjoy during silent films or intermission music.
 Orchestra music was used when live stage events occurred.

 Just as movies supplanted vaudeville in popularity after World War I, television in everyone’s living room reduced box office admissions dramatically after World War II.
 To cope economically, the movie houses and palaces were torn down, or altered for other uses.
 Some were twinned or triplexed (the interiors converted to several theatres), thus destroying the priceless architectural designs.
 This was done to be more competitive with the trend toward multi-screen complexes; the more screens, the better able to contract new films, and the more choice for the public.
 Smaller movie houses resulted in poor design, smaller screens, and poor sound.